 The ZigBee protocol offers built-in security features: secure communications protecting establishment and transport of cryptographic keys, ciphering frames and controlling devices.
 ZigBee uses symmetric 128 bit keys to implement its security features.
 A key can either be associated to a complete ZigBee network (in which case it is used both on IEEE 802.15.4 MAC layer and on ZigBee network/application layer), or to an individual link (on ZigBee network/application layer).
 The negotiation of a link key requires a common master key, which - similar to a network key - is a shared secret that must be installed in all ZigBee devices of the network.
 One device in the ZigBee network acts as a "trust centre" that maintains the network key and master key, and can distribute link keys to devices on the network.
-The address of the trust centre and the master key should be pre-loaded to the ZigBee devices prior to installation, because otherwise this information would be transmitted over the ZigBee network in unprotected form and might be recorded, and exploited, by an unauthorised eavesdropper.
+The address of the trust centre and the master key should be pre-loaded to the ZigBee network in unprotected form and might be recorded, and exploited, by an unauthorised eavesdropper.